Contact Information

 • Fill silos rapidly: Silos should be filled quickly to help eliminate air from the feed.
 Silos should be filled within a week to prevent dark brown and black bands within the silo.
 Silage bags should be placed in an area that can be protected from damage by birds, rodents, and other wildlife.
 Bunkers should be filled from the back to the front by adding forage on a wedge and not from the bottom to the top in layers.

-• Pack, pack, and pack some more: Tightly-packed silage ferments more quickly and contains fewer yeasts and molds than loosely packed silage.
+• Pack with adequate weight: Tightly-packed silage ferments more quickly and contains fewer yeasts and molds than loosely packed silage.
 Packing silage helps decrease the size of oxygen pockets resulting in fermentation end products the cow can use better to make milk.
-For a bunker, the statement that when you think you are done packing, you should pack that much more is definitely true.
 For silage stored in a bag, it is important to monitor the diameter of the bag to achieve the proper packing density.

 • Cover silos immediately after filing: Bunkers or piles of silage need to be covered with 6 mil plastic tarps and weighted with tires (tires should touch each other) or sand bags immediately after filling.
 The sides of bunkers also should be lined with plastic.
 Upright silos should be leveled and capped with a silo cap immediately after completion of filling.
 Uncovered silos lose a tremendous amount of feed and feed nutrients.